 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Obstetric and Gynaecological Instruments and Appliances Sectional Committee had been approved by the Medical Equipment and Hospital Planning Division Council.

-This standard was originally published in 1971.
-The first revision of this standard has been brought out to align the standard with the latest style and format of Indian Standards.
-This revision incorporates Amendment No. 1 issued in 1980.
+This standard was first published in 1971.
+This revision of the standard has been brought out to align the standard with the latest style and format of Indian Standards.
+This revision incorporates Amendment no. 1 issued in 1980.

 The composition of the Committee responsible for the formulation of this standard is given in Annex A.